 Kennedy’s ace in the hole was Marcello’s immigration status.
 Marcello had never applied for U.S. citizenship.
 For eight years, Marcello had been required to present himself to immigration authorities every three months.

 On April 4, 1961, Carlos Marcello and his lawyer attended their quarterly appointment.
-But under Kennedy’s orders, Marcello was handcuffed and deported to Guatemala, where he claimed to hold citizenship under a forged birth certificate, according to The Mob Museum.
+But under Kennedy’s orders, Marcello was handcuffed and deported to Guatemala, where he claimed to hold citizenship under a forged birth certificate.

 The Guatemalan government deported him to neighboring EL Salvador, where he was forced to cross the Honduran border on foot the following day.
 But Marcello allegedly reentered the U.S. only months later on one of his shrimp trawlers through the Louisiana bayou.